Bring the fragrance of Christmas into your home with Dried Orange Slices. Learn how to make these easy, homemade orange slices for the holiday season.

 - a handful of whole cloves

-- Thread ribbon, raffia, or other medium through slices after they’ve been dried and use as ornaments.
+- Thread ribbon, raffia, or another medium through slices after they’ve been dried.
+Perfect for wreaths, arrangements, and ornaments.